 - Revetments influence the coastal framework and decrease the contribution of residue.

-- Access to the seashore is troublesome as individuals need to move over the stone shield or make alternate routes.
+- Access to the seashore is troublesome as individuals need to move over the stone shield or make alternative routes.

-- Costs increment when the stone is imported.
+- Costs increase when the stone is imported.

-- Access to the seashore is troublesome as individuals need to move over the stone defensive layer or make temporary re-routes.
+- Access to the seashore becomes difficult as individuals need to move over the stone defensive layer or make temporary re-routes.

-- In harmed state gabions are exceptionally risky
+- In a harmed state, gabions are dangerous.

-- Gabions are limited to sandy seashores as material tossed at them on shingle seashores would rapidly corrupt them
+- Gabions are limited to sandy seashores as material tossed at them on shingle seashores would rapidly degrade them.

 The purpose of coastal protection is to stop the erosion of our landmass.
 If we continue to ignore this problem, then our land area will shrink bit by bit.
 Coastal protection techniques can help us withstand erosion.
 There are two types of methods used in coastal protection.
-The first one is the hard engineering method, which uses human-made structures and expensive equipment to build barriers that are not long to last a long time.
+The first one is the hard engineering method, which uses human-made structures and expensive equipment to build barriers.
 This technique is not recommended because it causes harm to our planet, and that is not worth stopping erosion.
 The second method is called soft engineering.
 This technique uses ecological ways to prevent erosion.
 It is far more earth-friendly than hard engineering methods.
 Soft engineering is quite practical as it lasts for a long time.
 Not only that, but it is also cheap compared to hard engineering methods.

 - Hard Engineering. (n.d.).
 Retrieved from ALevelGeography: https://www.alevelgeography.com/coastal-protection-and-management-hard-engineering/